-IMEG provided mechanical, electrical, plumbing, fire protection, and technology engineering design and services for the renovation of January Hall at Washington University in St. Louis.
+IMEG provided mechanical, electrical, plumbing, fire protection, and technology engineering design and services for the renovation of January Hall at Washington University in St. Louis, the first building on campus to be LEED v4 Platinum certified and a recipient of an ACEC Missouri 2021 Excellence in Engineering Grand Award.
 The three-story building was constructed in the 1920s and has undergone various minor renovations throughout its existence.
 This 30,000-sf renovation is the first major construction project in the historic building and was completed in a compressed eight-month time frame while meeting the university’s goal of becoming 20 percent more energy efficient.

 The renovation of the two lower floors, which house classrooms, offices, and active learning labs, included completely replacing the mechanical, electrical, and technology systems throughout the building and adding fire protection sprinklers to the two lower floors with accommodations to be extended to the top floor in a future project.